Connected Early Childhood Pathway Scholarship

 *Good Universities Guide 2024/25

-Our dedicated Connected Early Childhood Pathway Program Lead and Academic Program Support Officer are available to support and mentor you throughout the course.
+Our dedicated Connected Early Childhood Pathway Program Lead and Academic Program Support Officer are available to give exclusive support and mentorship throughout your course.
+Access to this support will be provided on your Brightspace learning page once you begin your course.

 How will the $6,000 in financial support be paid?